Utopian, Intentional Communities

 Additional insights to utopian, intentional communities and practices as I teach and write about them will be posted here.
 Check back, or contact me for more information.

-Soon after I announced this summer’s spiritual formation trip, a full slate of travelers had signed up.
-(A “full slate” means small–a half-dozen or so, a dozen at the most. ) So we’ll be eleven, myself included, focused on “alternative communities.”
-We’re headed to the Italian Piedmont and Tuscany.
+Soon after I announced this summer 2018 spiritual formation trip, a full slate of travelers had signed up.
+(A “full slate” means small–a half-dozen or so, a dozen at the most. ) So we were eleven, myself included, focused on “alternative communities.”
+We headed to the Italian Piedmont and Tuscany.

 Mark Sundeen’s The Unsettlers: In Search of the Good Life in Today’s America ranks among the most interesting new books I read in 2017.
 Here are some highlights from my review of...
 More >